 Paul Stephens is a British company specialising in buying, selling and restoring air-cooled Porsche models built between 1965 and 1997.
 It’s probably best know, however, for its bespoke modifications to classic cars to fulfil customers’ individual requirements.

 The company, based in Essex, is owned and run by Paul Stephens, a lifelong Porsche enthusiast.
 As is often the case, the company has grown largely on the reputation and person of its founder.
 While positive in many ways, this can place a natural limit on growth; it can also make it difficult for the owner to delegate, or devote time to long-term, ‘bigger picture’ issues away form the day-to-day running of the business.
-One of our key tasks, therefore, was to create a brand that could stand on its own: to separate it from Paul Stephens the man.
+One of our key tasks, therefore, was to redevelop the brand architecture, values, essence and tone of voice so that it could stand on its own: separating it from Paul Stephens the man.

-With this initial work completed, we started developing the brand itself.
-Our approach was inspired by the experience of driving, owning and connecting with a classic air-cooled Porsche.
+Our new approach was inspired by the experience of driving, owning and connecting with a classic air-cooled Porsche.
 In words, images and design, we seek to capture the way it looks, sounds and feels – the dream the company’s customers are buying into.

 The colour palette is dominated by white, with black, red and greys as accents.
 Red is, of course, a classic sportscar colour, while black and grey lend weight, precision and a cool, refined clarity.
 This is in keeping with the Germanic character of the Porsche brand, the nature of the Paul Stephens product, and the ‘seriousness’ of the clientele.